cfsengineering/CEASIOMpy/CONTRIBUTING.md

 If possible, new functions should have corresponding [pytest](https://docs.pytest.org/en/latest/getting-started.html).

-Pytest, [flake8](https://flake8.pycqa.org/en/latest/) and [codecov](https://about.codecov.io/) are included in our [Github action CI](https://github.com/cfsengineering/CEASIOMpy/blob/master/.github/workflows/pytest.yml) and will run automatically for each push and pull request to the master branch.
+Pytest, [flake8](https://flake8.pycqa.org/en/latest/) and [codecov](https://about.codecov.io/) are included in our [Github action CI](https://github.com/cfsengineering/CEASIOMpy/blob/main/.github/workflows/pytest.yml) and will run automatically for each push and pull request to the main branch.

 You could also run the CI manually with on your machine with: